Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 iperf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.

-This guide explains in detail on how to run iperf3 on top of VPP's host stack for tcp termination case on a standalone Device Under Test (DUT).
+This guide explains in detail on how to run iperf3 on top of VPP's host stack for tcp termination case on Device Under Test (DUT).

 **********
 LoopBack